-- (a) Qualifying round: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
+- (a) Qualifying round: In the first half-lap, in the event of a mishap, the race is stopped and restarted immediately.
 After the first half-lap the race shall not be stopped.
-A rider who suffers a recognized or unrecognized mishap shall be permitted to ride again at the end of the qualifying rounds (either alone or matched against another rider in the same situation).
-A rider may only be permitted to have two (2) starts in this round. - (b) Final: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
-If a mishap recognized or unrecognized, occurs after the first half lap but before the last kilometer, the race will be stopped and restarted with both riders positioned relative to the last half-lap lines they crossed; the race leader will be on the line and the other rider a distance back of the line equivalent to the gap in seconds, given by
+A rider who suffers a mishap shall be permitted to ride again at the end of the qualifying rounds (either alone or matched against another rider in the same situation).
+A rider may only be permitted to have two (2) starts in this round. - (b) Final: In the first half-lap, in the event of a mishap, the race is stopped and restarted immediately.
+If a mishap occurs after the first half lap but before the last kilometer (half-kilometer for junior women), the race will be stopped and restarted with both riders positioned relative to the last half-lap lines they crossed; the race leader will be on the line and the other rider a distance back of the line equivalent to the gap in seconds, given by